Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Two modest conclusions

-To put the point a little differently: Under sufficient background uncertainty, the standard axioms (by way of SDP) let us derive strong decision-theoretic conclusions merely from the agent's ranking of payoffs (or, equivalently, her ranking of options under certainty), without any information about her ranking of uncertain prospects.
-The add-on to standard decision theory here is not stochastic dominance, which was already implied, but rather the idea that agents often are or ought to be in a state of large-tailed background uncertainty.
-Recognizing this sort of background uncertainty does not impose any new constraints on the agent's utility function \textit{per se}: given a ranking of overall payoffs, she may still maximize the expectation of any utility function that is increasing with respect to that ranking.
-But background uncertainty forces all these utility functions to agree much more than they otherwise would on the ranking of options, in a way that makes it \textit{look as if} the agent was simply maximizing her expected simple payoff on a privileged cardinal scale.
+To put the point a little differently: Under sufficient background uncertainty, the standard axioms (by way of SDR) let us derive strong decision-theoretic conclusions merely from the agent's ranking of payoffs, without any information about her ranking of uncertain prospects.
+The add-on to standard decision theory here is not SDR, which was already implied, but rather the idea that agents often are or ought to be in a state of large-tailed background uncertainty.
+Recognizing this sort of background uncertainty does not impose any new constraints on the agent's utility function \textit{per se}: Given a ranking of overall payoffs, she may still maximize the expectation of any utility function that is increasing with respect to that ranking.
+But background uncertainty forces all these utility functions to agree much more than they otherwise would on the ranking of options, in a way that makes it \textit{look as if} the agent was simply maximizing her expected simple payoff on a privileged cardinal scale.\footnote{The results in \S \ref{section-results} have another, closely related implication which should be welcome news to orthodox decision theorists: They lend support to the already widely recognized idea that, if we adopt a `grand world' rather than a `small world' framing of decision problems and account for the level of background uncertainty that the grand world context implies for real-world agents, non-standard decision theories like RDU/REU are likely to end up in close practical agreement with standard decision theory.
+For existing arguments to this effect, see for instance \cite{quiggin2003background}, \cite{thoma2017risk} and \cite{thoma2018risk}.
+The existing literature tends to assume background uncertainty with only bounded support or thin tails, and that the agent's (non-EU-compliant) risk attitude comes from some narrowly constrained class (e.g., a transformation of cumulative probabilities of the form $f(x) = x^c$ for some constant $c$).
+But when background uncertainty is sufficient to generate stochastic dominance, it constrains the implications of a much wider class of attitudes toward risk, namely, all those that satisfy stochastic dominance, including all those permitted by RDU or REU.}